Prom004/Prom004/README.md

 - 🎓 Software Engineering student at *Adventist University Of Central Africa (AUCA)*
 - 💻 Passionate about creating efficient and innovative software solutions
 - 🌱 Currently focusing on expanding my skills in software design and development
-- 🎵 Fun fact: I'm also a coding
+- 🎵 Fun fact: I'm also a reader
 - 💡 Always excited to work on challenging projects and collaborate with fellow developers

 ## 🛠️ My Skills